ebi-gene-expression-group/scxa-control-workflow/README.md

 ### Outputs

 Outputs will be placed in the directory defined as SCXA_RESULTS under 'env' in nextflow.config ('results' by default).
-Outputs include: